apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 ## What is Amazon CloudWatch and Amazon Kinesis Data Firehose ？

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is a metrics repository, this tool can collect raw data from AWS (e.g. DynamoDB) and process it into readable metrics in near real-time.
-Also, we can use **Metric Streaming** to continuously stream CloudWatch metrics to a selected target location for near real-time delivery and low latency.
+Also, we can use **Metric Stream** to continuously stream CloudWatch metrics to a selected target location for near real-time delivery and low latency.
 SkyWalking takes advantage of this feature to create metric streams and direct them to Amazon Kinesis Data Firehose transport streams for further transport processing.

 [Amazon Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/)is an extract, transform, and load (ETL) service that reliably captures, transforms, and delivers streaming data to data lakes, data stores, and analytics services.
 SkyWalking takes advantage of this feature to eventually direct the metrics stream to the aws-firehose-receiver for OAP to calculate and ultimately display the metrics.